 - Measuring key performance metrics related to churn and retention efforts

-Regardless of the industry, customer retention specialists leverage various strategies to provide a better customer experience, increase brand loyalty, and drive sales.
-Tracking customer data, setting up communication calendars, automating responses to inquiries, and managing loyalty and education programs are just a few customer retention strategies businesses use to delight and engage their customers.
+Regardless of the industry, customer retention specialists leverage different tactics to provide a better customer experience, increase brand loyalty, and drive sales.
+Tracking customer data, setting up communication calendars, automating responses to inquiries, and managing loyalty and education programs are just a few customer retention tactics businesses use to delight and engage their customers.

 Retention Specialist Salary